lewagon/dotfiles/04-Front-End/04-Middleman/01-Playing-with-ERB/README.md

 ## Background & Objectives

-Let's play with [Middleman](https://middlemanapp.com/), a nice tool coded in ruby to build **static websites**.
+Let's play with [Middleman](https://middlemanapp.com/), a nice ruby tool to help build **static websites**.
 You can use it for your personal website or portfolio, or for any freelance frontend project with rich content and design.

-The objective of today is to code a static version of Airbnb with a [home page](http://lewagon.github.io/middleman-airbnb/), a [team page](http://lewagon.github.io/middleman-airbnb/team.html), and a [dynamic flat page](http://lewagon.github.io/middleman-airbnb/flats/seb.html) (change `seb` by `romain` in the URL to see that the flat's page is dynamic).
+The objective of today is to code a static version of Airbnb with a [home page](http://lewagon.github.io/middleman-airbnb/), a [team page](http://lewagon.github.io/middleman-airbnb/team.html), and a [dynamic flat page](http://lewagon.github.io/middleman-airbnb/flats/seb.html) (change `seb` to `romain` in the URL to see it in action).

 But first, let's get started with Middleman!